geocoder-php/BazingaGeocoderBundle/Resources/doc/index.md

 </service>
 ```

-The bundle will automatically register it, into the `bazinga_geocoder.geocoder`
+The bundle will automatically register your provider into the
-service.
+`bazinga_geocoder.geocoder` service.

 ### Dumpers